StuartLittlefair/PyTindeq/README.md

 # Python scripts to allow custom usage of the Tindeq Progressor from iOS devices and laptops.

 The Tindeq Progressor has a fairly simple API, which allows for the creation of custom scripts and tools.
 In this repository I've provided some custom scripts to perform critical force tests.

+**Note:** If you are looking for more functionality, and only want to run on laptops, I suggest looking at https://github.com/sebastianmenze/Tindeq-Progressor-climbing-strength-test-server, which is based on this code, but also includes more tests, and a workout mode.

 ## The critical force test